Scott-321/NFT-preview-card-component/README.md

 ### Continued development

-I am looking forward to the next project and applying what I have been learning into practice.
+I am looking forward to the next project and putting what I have been learning into practice.